 To prevent this situation, use load tests to determine the throughput as objectively as possible.

-In the sample load.pl
+In this article, a sample load.pl

-Install Sysbench
+Install sysbench

-yum install sysbench
+sudo yum -y install sysbench

 sysbench